PRESERVING CN 2747

 Why Preserve CN 2747?

 CN 2747 has been on permanent outdoor display since 1960 and has experienced deterioration and damage due to the elements, degradation of materials, vandalism and theft.
-GP Heritage Consulting examined it in May 2017 for obtaining a detailed conservation assessment and a prioritized work plan for preservation of CN 2747.
+GP Heritage Consulting examined it in May 2017 for obtaining a detailed conservation assessment and a prioritized work plan for the preservation of CN 2747.
 The report indicates that if there is no follow-through preservation of the engine and tender, CN 2747 has a lifespan of 10 years until it is beyond repair.

 The goal of the overall preservation of CN 2747 is to bring the engine and tender to a safe, stable, secure, and attractive condition.